maximecb/noisecraft/README.md

 node server.js
 ```

-App is then accessible at `http://localhost:7773/`
+NoiseCraft is then accessible at `http://localhost:7773/`